Alaska Air suffered another big quarterly loss, but has stopped the cash bleed

+The parent company of Alaska Airlines on Thursday reported another big loss in the first quarter of 2021, yet offered a ray of hope that an airline recovery is in sight.

+In March, a year after the pandemic first paralyzed air travel, Alaska finally managed to stop bleeding cash.

-With the COVID-19 pandemic drastically reducing revenue, Alaska Air Group reported a net loss for the first quarter of 2021 of $131 million, or $1.05 per share.
+With the COVID-19 pandemic drastically reducing revenue, Alaska Air Group’s net loss for the first quarter was $131 million, or $1.05 per share.

-The loss would have been greater but for a government Payroll Support Program grant of $411 million to cover wages.
+The loss would have been greater but for a government Payroll Support Program funding of $411 million to cover wages.

 That compared to a net loss of $232 million, or $1.89 per share in the first quarter of last year.
 However, the 2020 result was without any government support, the first installment of which was agreed upon only in April 2020.

-New CEO Ben Minicucci highlighted in a statement the fact that March was the first month since the pandemic began that Alaska stopped bleeding cash, taking in more than it spent as people began to book summer air travel.
+New CEO Ben Minicucci highlighted in a statement the fact that March was the first month since the pandemic began that Alaska took in more cash than it spent as people began to book summer air travel.

 “This has been a long road, and I want to thank the employees at Alaska and Horizon for providing great guest service and everything they’ve done to get through the last challenging year and help us achieve positive cash flow in March,” Minicucci said.